 Still haven't said "yes" to the dress of your dreams, but have your gown vision and budget nailed down?
 Then broaden your shopping horizons and consider a wedding dress sample sale, where designers and boutiques offer dresses up to 70% off regular price.
 Sample sales are especially beneficial for brides in a time crunch or with a short engagement since you're buying straight from the rack.
-Be warned, though—this adventurous endeavor is far from the standard dress shopping experience, so adjust your expectations accordingly.
+Be warned though: This adventurous endeavor is far from the standard dress shopping experience, so adjust your expectations accordingly.

-1. Do Your Research
+Do Your Research

 Never go into a sample sale blind.
 "Have an idea of the styles you like beforehand," says bridal designer Alexandra Grecco.
 "A sample sale is not an opportunity to discover a designer.
 If you know you love a designer, go to the sale looking for those specific pieces."
 Also, investigate specific sample sales beforehand in case you need to sign up for an appointment to shop.

-2. Go Dress Shopping Beforehand
+Go Dress Shopping Beforehand

-3. Be Ready to Buy
+Be Ready To Buy

-4. Choose Your Companion(s) Carefully
+Choose Your Companion(s) Carefully

 Because sample sales tend to get overcrowded, don't bring an entire posse with you.
 Grecco recommends asking one trustworthy friend or family member to tag along (or be available via FaceTime) as you shop.
-Also, since the sample sale dresses might run a little bit larger, Kraweic encourages enlisting a friend's help to hold the gown in any loose areas.
+Also, since the sample sale dresses might run a little bit larger, Krawiec encourages enlisting a friend's help to hold the gown in any loose areas.

-5. Know Your Budget, and Stick to It
+Know Your Budget, and Stick To It

 "Ask yourself what you want to spend because the gowns typically go pretty fast so, if you find something, you won’t have time to think about whether you can afford it," says Grecco.
 Kruszka also advises budgeting for dry cleaning the gown, in case the hem or train is dirty.
 Keep in mind, too, that the longer a dress has been in a sample sale, the lower the cost will go.

-6. Inspect the Gown
+Inspect the Gown

 Because you're buying at least nine to 12-month-old inventory that's already been tried on by previous brides (as opposed to ordering a brand new custom gown), some dresses might have a bit of wear and tear.
 Before you commit, look over the dress for any damages.
 "They should be in good condition, but they are used, so look over and see if they have any spots," Grecco recommends.
-Kraweic concurs, suggesting to look underneath the armpit, the train, the hem, the side seams, and the zipper.
-"If netting gets torn and we’ve had to remove it, the dress might not look like the original," says Kraweic of any damaged gowns.
-"So, our lower priced dresses are put on sale for that reason."
+Krawiec concurs, suggesting to look underneath the armpit, the train, the hem, the side seams, and the zipper.
+"If netting gets torn and we’ve had to remove it, the dress might not look like the original," says Krawiec of any damaged gowns.
+"So, our lower-priced dresses are put on sale for that reason."

 Shop on a Weekday

-8. Ask About Hold Policies
+Ask About Hold Policies

 Wear the Right Undergarments

 Just like standard wedding dress shopping, this should be a given.
 Stick with nude, seamless underwear to get the gown's full effect.
-"If you have a chest above a C, wear a corset and Spanx and whatever you want to wear on the big day to get the correct feel," says Kraweic.
+"If you have a chest above a C, wear a corset and Spanx and whatever you want to wear on the big day to get the correct feel," says Krawiec.

 Find a Sample Studio